This summer it looks as if we'll be spending a lot more time admiring our own fair isles, with a large number of cruises set for a restart here.

 Famous for its cathedral, the medieval city of Canterbury is half an hour from Dover.
 The cathedral is the spiritual centre of the Anglican Church and for most of the Middle Ages was England's greatest pilgrimage site.
 There are also the ruins of the 6th century St Augustine's Abbey, Canterbury Castle and the beautiful Grade II listed Beaney House of Art and Knowledge.

-Dover's White Cliffs are an instantly recognisable natural landmark, with the sheer chalk cliff faces dropping into the English Channel -- you'll see them as your ship approaches the port.
+Dover's White Cliffs are an instantly recognisable natural landmark, with the sheer chalk cliff faces dropping into the English Channel -- you'll see them as your ship approaches the port and as you sail by.
 They're just minutes from the port by car -- or you can walk along the signposted footpath.
 For the best view of the cliffs, walk the coastal path to the South Foreland Lighthouse.
-Samphire Hoe Country Park, which sits below a section of the cliffs, is also a great place for a scenic stroll.
+Samphire Hoe Nature Reserve, which sits below a section of the cliffs, is also a great place for a scenic stroll.

 White Cliffs of Dover; Langdon Cliffs, Upper Road, CT16 1HJ; Car park opening times, Daily, 9 a.m. to 7 p.m.